JullyC/Weather-Data-Assesment/README.md

                in the following location: $(USER_INPUT_PATH}/{USER_INPUT_COUNTRY}/
                For country cities database details refer to below link: https://simplemaps.com/data/au-cities
-            3. Perform Google API call to obtain elevation of the cities based on latitude and longitude
+            3. Perform Google API call(using Developer API KEY) to obtain elevation of the cities based on latitude and longitude
             4. Generates temperature as per month to season applicability across majority countries(not all) e.g. Jan - Winter - Temp range - (-5,-15)